FreddyYJ/TF2-Korean/README.md

 1. Get in current page.
 2. Press 'Pull Requests' in upper side of the page.
 3. Press 'New Pull Request' that is green button.
-4. Set 'base' to 'master', and set compare to <Branch Name>.
+4. Set 'base' to 'main', and set compare to <Branch Name>.
 5. Wait until 'Create Pull Request' button activated, and press it.
 * It's done, now I will see your translation and merge if is ok.